abuseofnotation/monad-transformers/docs/wrapper.md

 ## Using monads

-Again there are many methods that you would use to manipulate a monad which are [type-specific](api.md).Here are the generic ones:
+Again there are many methods that you would use to manipulate a monad which are [type-specific](api.md).
+Here are the generic ones:

 ###`monad.map(f)`